quintinbland/sf_housing_rental_analysis/README.md

 # San Francisco Rental Housing Analysis

 Using interactive visualizations and geospatial analysis, this program will find properties in the San Francisco Market that are viable investment opportunitites.
-Based on the visualizations, we will create a data story
+Based on the visualizations, a data story will be created.